navillasa/navillasa.github.io/_posts/2025-08-20-missed-ai-revolution.md

 ## The Rip Van Winkle Effect
 #### (Is that a dated reference?
 Besides in the obvious way.)
 This has been a fascinating time-skip back into tech.
-Missing the initial AI explosion and returning to discover a self-writing VSCode has been eye-opening to say the least.
+Missing the initial AI explosion and returning to discover a self-coding VSCode has been eye-opening to say the least.

 I think AI is an incredible breakthrough with massive both creative and destructive potential.
 The direction it goes will be deteremined by who controls it in the future on a massive scale.
 I think the more people who learn about AI, demystify AI, and imagine ways to use it as a tool for collective good, the better off we all will be.
 And maybe it doesn't need to be said, but to be clear, imagining the future of AI isn't a responsibility reserved for just MLOps engineers or people in tech – this is something everyone has a stake in.